ichard26/ichard26.github.io/content/about.md

   repository.

 [ghstats] _creator_ _2022 - present_
-: My personal playground for psf/black statistics.
+: My personal playground for visualizing data from the GitHub API.

 [mypyc] _triager & contributor_ _2023 - present_
 : A transcompiler of Python modules to C extensions built on top of mypy.
 It uses standard